On the Convergence of Modified Policy Iteration in Risk Sensitive Exponential Cost Markov Decision Processes: Introduction

 \section{Introduction}

 We consider stochastic control problems over finite state and action spaces, also known as Markov Decision Processes (MDPs).
-Traditional solutions to such problems use policy iteration, value iteration or linear programming (\cite{bertsekasvol1}, \cite{bertsekasvol2}, \cite{puterman}).
+Various applications, including communication systems, autonomous car navigation, and queuing systems, are expressed as Markov Decision Processes (MDPs) for the purpose of control.
+Conventional methods for determining optimal policies in these MDPs typically employ dynamic programming techniques such as policy iteration, value iteration, or linear programming (\cite{bertsekasvol1}, \cite{bertsekasvol2}, \cite{puterman}).

 Reinforcement learning attempts to solve the control problem when the probability transition matrix is either unknown or the probability transition matrix is known but the state space is very large to obtain exact solutions (\cite{sutton}).
-Much of the prior work in this area focuses on discounted-cost problems or average-cost problems.
-In this paper, we study a robust version of the average-cost problem.
+A considerable portion of earlier research in this domain is centered on discounted-cost problems or average-cost Markov Decision Processes (MDPs), without accounting for potential distributional differences in the underlying probability transition kernel that characterizes the environment in which the agent operates.
+In this paper, our focus is on the robust version of the average-cost problem.
+While this paper employs the KL divergence metric to model distributional uncertainties, existing literature captures robustness through various other metrics, including the Wasserstein distance (\cite{yang2017convex,chen2019distributionally,clement2021first} and state-dependent uncertainty sets(\cite{iyengar2005robust,mannor2016robust}).

 Robust control problems with linear state-space and quadratic costs have been well studied in the control theory literature (\cite{doylezhou}, \cite{dullerud}, \cite{basar}).
 It is also well-known that these robust control problems are closely related to the control of systems with a risk-sensitive exponential cost (\cite{whittle}).
-Here, we consider the finite-state, finite-action counterpart of such robust or risk-sensitive control problems \cite{borkar2,borkar3,borkar4}.
+Here, we consider the finite-state, finite-action counterpart of such robust/risk-sensitive control problems (\cite{borkar2,borkar3,borkar4}).
 Unlike, the LQG setting in \cite{whittle}, the risk-sensitive MDP does not admit a closed-form solution even when the system model is known.

+Within the domain of risk-sensitive Markov Decision Processes (MDPs), the focus in dynamic programming has largely revolved around value iteration and policy iteration.
+The reinforcement learning counterparts of these algorithms have also undergone thorough investigation.
+This paper presents an alternative dynamic programming algorithm, termed modified policy iteration, which incorporates favorable characteristics from both value iteration and policy iteration algorithms.
+Value iteration involves iteratively applying the optimal Bellman operator, whereas policy iteration involves successive iterations of policy improvement followed by perfect policy evaluation.
+In modified policy iteration, rather than relying on perfect policy evaluation, we approximately evaluate the value function by repeatedly applying the Bellman operator corresponding to the improved policy a finite number of times.